Keep It Real

 Storytelling is the most powerful tool organizations have to build stronger connections with their audiences—whether customers, employees, or even partners or investors.
 The brands that truly use storytelling to their advantage, however, understand how to negotiate the fine balance between telling a compelling story that inspires those audiences to action within the confines of reality, and one that is rooted in a fantasy world that universally leaves audiences disappointed (or worse).
 For a brand’s story to have resonance, it must be an authentic expression in every way—a tale that acknowledges the facts, not just the fiction.

-Hannah is an associate at Woden.
+Hannah is the Director of Product at Woden.
 Want to stay connected?
 Add Hannah on LinkedIn, read our extensive guide on how to craft your organization’s narrative, or send us an email at firstname.lastname@example.org to discuss whatever your storytelling needs may be.